 Doing this also allows you to keep a log of what ideas you considered, rejected, or have yet to explore.
 Very helpful!

-A stress test is subjective but plays a vital role in helping ensure a given input parameter is not curve fitted to the historical data.
+A stress test is subjective but plays a vital role in order to help ensure that a given input parameter is not curve fitted to the historical data.

 Stress testing involves making changes to the input values to see how the system performs.
 To do this, we will need the ability to vary an input value.
 Sometimes a key idea will only have one or two variables.
 Others will be more complex.